DoktorButter/VectorVisualizer/README.md

 ###  Scalar Field

-A scalar field assigns a single value (a number) to every point in space.
+A scalar field assigns a single value (a scalar) to every point in space.

 - **Example**:
   `f(x, y) = x^2 + y^2`